kc101010/Research-Improving-Device-Drivers/HonoursProject/Dissertation Layout.md

 (Figure X, System layer breakdown of Linux.
 Wikipedia, 2022)

 ### User space and Kernel Space (84 words)
-Kernel space is an area of memory used exclusively by the kernel and encapsulates device drivers (Wikipedia, 2022).
+Kernel space is an area of memory used exclusively by the kernel and encapsulates device drivers .
 User space is a separate area where user applications run and file systems can be managed (Baeldung, 2022).
 User applications communicate with the kernel via system calls.
 Kernel and user space is separated to protect memory and protect the hardware layer of the system as showcased in Figure x.
 The term 'space' is interchangeable with the term 'mode' as this concept is also related to processors.

-### Device node system
+### Device node system (72w)
+Device nodes are special file types (especially in Unix-based systems) which represent a resource allocated by the kernel.
+These resources are identified by a major number and minor number which are both stored within the structure of the node.
+Typically, the major number identifies the device driver while the minor number identifies a specific device (or collection of devices) that the driver can control with these numbers being passed to the driver.

 ### Build system